the purging of God's name from holy scripture

 John 17:26 - O righteous Father!
 The world has not known You, but I have known You; and these have known that You sent Me.
 And I have declared to them Your name, and will declare it, that the love with which You loved Me may be in them, and I in them.

 There are, of course, far too many examples to cite them all here.
 If God wants His people to know His Name, to sanctify it and call upon it, one must ask, what is the true source of inspiration behind the attempts to choke the Name out of the scriptures and remove it completely from the language - the hearts and minds of His peoples?
 The answer of course, is the diabolical machinations of the evil one, who seeks to separate man from God in every way possible.
-Would Satan use rabbinical ordinances, or the ecumenical church to accomplish his evil intentions?
+Would Satan use rabbinical ordinances, or the ecumenical church leaders to accomplish his evil intentions?
 Of course he would, in fact, for him, it's logical, well-practiced, and uncomplicated.
 Never forget, the Devil has skills, and it's really quite simple for him - appealing to the intellectual and spiritual superiority of self-important religious leaders, with their unassailable "callings".
 Just allow them to to carry the water.
 However, the text of Biblical Scripture continues to speak louder than any of them, and will condemn them all when the day of inspection comes.
 The inspired, written word of Yahweh will continue to speak to us through the ages, until heaven and earth pass away.
 Quit trying to change it.

 The real question is why would the Rabbis or the ecumenical (entire interdenominational) church allow themselves to be used in such a way?
-Do they actually believe there is any nutritional value in the soup they're slopping out?
+Do they actually believe there is any nutritional value in the soup they're serving up?
 Is it intellectual pride?
 Perhaps they seek the reward and scholarly acknowledgment attained for postulating a foolish unscriptural notion posing as profound ecclesiastical insight.
 They may fool the eyes of men, but what about the eyes of Yahweh?
 Either way you shake it, shame on y'all.

 Other denominations follow the lead of the Roman Catholic Mother church, expounding on the issue from various angles.
 Some say the tetragrammaton isn't a name at all.
 (Here come the Sophists).
 Rather, it's merely a statement of God's attributes.
 "I Am" is thus said to be a statement of differentiation, that points out how false pagan gods, in fact, "aren't."